 A study of S&P 500 companies has shown that the profitability of innovation (RQ) depends on the company manager’s knowledge of the field.
 So, it is right to recruit a company manager from within the company, which is what the S&P TOP25 does.

-My hypothesis is that introversion and extraversion are not opposites of the same personality trait, but are different traits created by different needs – the needs for understanding and dominance.
+My hypothesis is that introversion and extraversion are not opposites of the same personality trait, but are different traits created by different needs – the needs for achievement and power.
 The former provides energy for thinking on its own and the latter for intensive interaction.
 However, this hypothesis remains to be tested.

 The key statements of the extraordinary manager’s theory:

-- An measure of the company’s extraordinary success is the growth of the company’s long-term value.
+- The measure of the company’s extraordinary success is the growth of the company’s long-term value.

 - The growth of the company’s long-term value is predicted by the growth of the gross profit.